Experience the power of public education.

 Each time a student is tardy, his/her parent will sign the tardy binder.
 For every 5 unexcused tardies, the parent will be notified via note that the next tardy will result in a required 2 hours of volunteer time served by the parent during school hours.
 If the volunteer time is not served within a week, the student will be assigned two one-hour after school detentions where parents provide transportation.
 Once five tardies have been reached, the process begins again with the same consequences.

 All students in grades K-5 arriving between 7:20 and 7:50 a.m. will go to the playground, weather permitting.
 PreK students must be walked to class by a parent or guardian.
-After the first week of school, parents will not be allowed in the building before or after school without an appointment.
+After the first week of school, only PreK parents will be allowed in the building before school without an appointment.
 Keeping indoor traffic to a minimum helps keep our students safe.

 If you transport your child to and from school, please use the first entrance to the school’s parking lot.